rghvndr99/hearMe/SPEAKER_DIARIZATION_CHANGES.md

 - ✅ Security features
 - ✅ Error handling

-Ready for integration with the HearMe application!
+Ready for integration with the VoiceLap application!